-From 1 January 2021, the United Kingdom (UK) will have the status of a third country from the perspective of the European Union.
-This means that the movement of goods and thus the dispatch of parcels between the EU and the UK will be subject to customs supervision from this date.
-Customs formalities will therefore be required, but no customs duties will be levied on goods of EU origin.
+On 1 January 2021, the United Kingdom (UK) got the status of a third country from the perspective of the European Union.
+This means that the movement of goods and thus the dispatch of parcels between the EU and the UK has been subject to customs supervision from this date.
+Customs formalities are therefore required, but no customs duties will be levied on goods of EU origin.

-Hence, from December 31, 2020 only shipments for which the shipper provides the full parcel and customs data will be processed.
+Hence, only shipments for which the shipper provides the full parcel and customs data will be processed.

 Requirements for export to the UK at a glance

 EORI numberFor shipping to countries outside the EU, you require a so-called EORI number for your business (Economic Operators' Registration and Identification).
 You can apply for an EORI number from the German customs authorities.

 Goods classification on the basis of customs tariff numbers (HS code numbers)Goods shipments to non-EU countries must be classified.
 For this, customs use goods or customs tariff numbers, so-called HS code numbers.
 This defines which goods are included in your shipment and how high the import duties and other import taxes are.

 Documents required for customs

 Your export to the UK is always in safe hands with GLS